NorthernWidget/ALog/README.md

 Yes, we use the big, chunky, old-school SD cards, USB ports, and barrel jack connectors.
 And we love 'em.
 Why?
 Have you ever tried to connect cables with mittens in Minnesota-frigid temperatures?
 Have you ever dropped a micro-SD card (or other object the size of your pinky nail) into a beautiful bed of colorful oak leaves, stand of prairie grasses, or a lake?
 You'd better hope that your missing item is as big and recognizable as possible.
 We call it designing for reality.

-(An update... while we love the old-schoool cool of the big USB A-B cable, we couldn't help but notice that tons of us were traveling with A-micro-B cables thanks to Android phones, but had to make a special effort to remember to bring our A-B cables to the field.
+(An update... while we love the old-school cool of the big USB A-B cable, we couldn't help but notice that tons of us were traveling with A-micro-B cables thanks to Android phones, but had to make a special effort to remember to bring our A-B cables to the field.
 So we've made a recent (2017) update to the USB